Layalchristine24/Layalchristine24/README.md

 - the clustering of the Swiss Pension Register in the R package [rrclust](https://github.com/asam-group/rrclust) using Kamila Clustering Method with the R package [kamila](https://github.com/ahfoss/kamila) of A. Foss et al. (2016) and A. Foss et al. (2018);
 - testing classification methods on the Swiss Pension Register (e.g. R packages [forestoasi](https://github.com/Layalchristine24/forestoasi) and [rrml](https://github.com/asam-group/rrml).

-🤔 I'm looking forward to
+🤔 I intend to...
+- apply the Transformation Forests on the Swiss Pension Register;
-- developing the Transformation Forests in a time dimension.
+- develop the Transformation Forests in a time dimension.

 # My other research topics
 🔭 I’m currently developing